2018ik/2018ik.github.io/_wiki/local_church.markdown

 ### Elders

-Elders (Acts 20:17), or overseers (20:28) denote a person of maturity in a particular local church.
-This is not to create a hierarchy, but to
+Elders (Acts 20:17), or overseers (20:28) are a individuals of maturity who oversee a particular local church.
+"Elder" denotes spiritual maturity, while "overseer" denotes the function.
+This is not to create a hierarchy, but to shepherd the church of God.

 ### Serving Ones